-Comprehensive Review
+Comprehensive review

-The 12 eligible applications underwent a comprehensive review process conducted by external methamphetamine subject matter expert (SME) peer reviewers.
+The 12 eligible applications underwent an exhaustive and comprehensive review process.

-SME peer reviewers evaluated the following criteria in the Project Narrative and Budget Narrative sections of the application to determine the quality of each application.
+The peer reviewers evaluated the following criteria in the Project Narrative and Budget Narrative sections of the application to determine the quality of each application.
 The reviewers looked at the following: